danillanos/mutants-dna/README.md

-# Magento is looking for missing mutants
+# Magneto is looking for missing mutants

    Magento ADN tool analyzer

 ## Purpose
-  Get all mutant living araund the world
+  Find all mutant living araund the world

 ## Stack
 ```sh